DFE-Digital/govuk-onelogin-aspnetcore/README.md

 ### JSON Web Key Set (JWKS)

-If you intend to use a JWKS endpoint to share your public key with Gov.UK OneLogin, make sure you specify the KeyId of your signing certificate when you set the `ClientAuthenticationCredentials`.
+If you intend to use a JWKS endpoint to share your public key with GOV.UK One Login, make sure you specify the KeyId of your signing certificate when you set the `ClientAuthenticationCredentials`.
 The key used must be present on your JWKS endpoint.

 ```cs
 rsa.ImportFromPem(builder.Configuration["OneLogin:PrivateKeyPem"]);